Cadasta/cadasta-docs/en/03-projects.md

 ### Overview {#overview}

 Within any organization, there may be any number of projects: initiatives to collect information about a series of locations in a given area.
-This section goes over how to [create a new project](#setting-up-a-new-project) in the Cadasta Platform, as well as how to [edit it](#editing-a-project) and [assign member permissions](#assign-member-permissions).
+This section goes over how to [create a new project](#setting-up-a-new-project) in the Cadasta Platform, as well as how to [edit it](#editing-a-project) and [assign member permissions](#assign-member-permissions) for different projects.

 ### Setting Up a New Project {#setting-up-new-project}